2010 Historic Preservation Award Recipients

 At the April 26, 2010 Village Board meeting, the Villa Park Historic Preservation Commission announced the recipients of this year's annual Historic Plaque awards.

-Robert and Nancy Richards for their spacious brick Bungalow located at 421 S. Euclid Avenue.
+Robert and Nancy Richards for their spacious brick Bungalow located at 421 South Euclid Avenue.
 It features many windows, lovely woodwork and has been improved for modern day living on the interior.
-It is named the Barrett House after its original owner and was built in 1926.
+It is named the Barrett House (PDF) after its original owner and was built in 1926.
 Arthur Barrett and his wife Mabel lived here until 1944.
 He was a clerk at Gas Co.
 Then George and Edna Weick purchased the house and lived there until 1964.
 It was then purchased by Kenneth and Nancy Jacobs who owned it for the next 20 years.
 In 1983, the Richards purchased the house.
 This house was also featured on the 2009 House Walk.

-Adam and Emily Klintworth for their stucco Bungalow located at 128 S. Ardmore Avenue.
+Adam and Emily Klintworth for their stucco Bungalow located at 128 South Ardmore Avenue.
 It features many windows, lovely woodwork and has been extensively restored back to its original interior condition.
 The exterior is original and typical of the type of homes that were affordable during that time period.
-It is named the Dennison House after its original owner and was built in 1926.
+It is named the Dennison House (PDF) after its original owner and was built in 1926.
 The land was purchased in 1916 when Villa Park was named Ardmore.
 It took 10 years to save money to build the house.
 Clifford and Bessie lived here until 1954 when William and Evelyn Markowski purchased it.
 In 1965, James and Patricia McCloskey bought the house.
 Then in 1973, Mary Laskero and Josephine Termine purchased it and lived there until 2009.

 The present owners and caretakers are commended for their contributions to the community and for the preservation and maintenance of these important structures that links the past with the future of Villa Park.
 These buildings are significant to the history and development of the Village of Villa Park and contribute to its character and heritage.